 Long exposure apps are great for giving you that silky water look by capturing your scene using a slow shutter speed.
 Slow Shutter Cam and LongExpo Pro are just a couple of apps you can use to choose your own shutter speed.
 LongExpo Pro also include tools to help you get a sharp image.

 The most important thing you need to know about using long exposure apps is that you have to keep the camera as steady as possible.
-I recommend using a tripod.
+I recommend using a tripod for iPhone.

 If you don’t have a tripod, you could shoot handheld and use the magic sharpener tool in LongExpo Pro to sharpen parts of the image that got blurry from camera shake.